The Certificate in Spirituality (Carmelite Studies) is:

 - who have already completed some of the Diploma in Carmelite Studies (accredited by the former Milltown Institute) and wish to continue their academic engagement in the field of Carmelite Studies and to bring their studies to a higher level

-The programme is designed for those who want to continue working while studying, or for someone who may not have easy access to one of the traditional education providers, or who may not have the time to commute to and from lectures daily.
-We also welcome students who want to study the programme full-time, which allows students to complete the programme in a much shorter time-frame.
+The course is designed for those who want to continue working while studying, or for someone who may not have easy access to one of the traditional education providers, or who may not have the time to commute to and from lectures daily.
+We also welcome students who want to study the course full-time, which allows students to complete the course in a much shorter time-frame.

-On successful completion of the Certificate programme, the graduate should be able to:
+On successful completion of the Certificate course, the graduate should be able to:

 - Exhibit a knowledge and understanding of some of the significant topics, figures and sources relating to studies in the Carmelite tradition of spirituality.

 - Identify, gather and analyse some of the historical material relating to the Carmelite tradition of spirituality

 - Display the capacity to identify some of the significant elements in the Carmelite tradition of spirituality and to present and communicate those elements with some degree of critical evaluation